techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-data-from-oppo-find-x7-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        In order to get back deleted data on Oppo Find X7 no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        In order to get back deleted data on Oppo Find X7 no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on data recovery of Android devices including Oppo Find X7, which allows Android users to retrieve, store and preview all data from your Oppo Find X7 or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>